-(Copy of Skin Form is on page 39 of this Manual)
+(Copy of Skin Form is on pages 40-42 of this Manual)

-- The OHSAA has adopted the NFHS 14 weight class option for the 2021-2022 season (a year earlier than required by NFHS Rule 4-4-1). - May weigh in with socks & require all participants to present any special equipment at the weigh-in. - During the pre-meet duties it is important to ask the coaches several questions. - Ask if there are any valid physician's notes for any athletes who have a suspected skin condition. - A physician's note must be on the NFHS approved skin form and be present in the weigh-in room when it is requested. - o Coach may not take wrestler to the local ER then return with a note. - o The coach is responsible to check athletes regularly for potential skin conditions. - o The referee is the last line of defense to mitigate the spread of any contagious skin condition. - Skin forms must be the original form signed by a physician - A photocopy is not acceptable.
+- The OHSAA adopted the NFHS 14 weight class option for girls and boys for the 2021-2022 season (two years earlier than required by NFHS Rule 4-4-1). - Weigh-ins and skin and grooming checks are conducted in a gender-neutral fashion in full legal uniform. - Contestants may weigh in with socks.
+Participants must present any special equipment at the weigh-in. - During the pre-meet duties it is important to ask the coaches several questions. - Ask if there are any valid physician's notes for any athletes who have a suspected skin condition. - A physician's skin condition diagnosis must be on the NFHS approved form and be presented in the weigh-in room when it is requested. - Coach may not take wrestler to the local ER then return with a note. - The coach is responsible to check athletes regularly for potential skin conditions. - The referee is the last line of defense to mitigate the spread of any contagious skin condition. - Skin forms must be the original form signed by a physician. - A photocopy is not acceptable.
 The form must be signed by a physician (MD or DO).
-Forms may be signed by a PA or CNP who is associated with an OHSAA approved Short Notice Dermatologist Practice (see OHSAA Wrestling page for approved practices). - Do not accept a note on an Rx pad, or letter from a physician. - Do not accept an electronic copy on a tablet, iPhone, or iPad, etc. - The approved NFHS skin form must be properly completed. - The note is unacceptable if: - The suspected condition appears on places other than those marked on the body pictogram. - ❖ The suspected condition is still moist, oozing or scabbed over. - The official has the authority to disqualify the athlete from competition if he/she is uncomfortable with the suspected skin condition. - The skin form is valid 10-days from the date of exam.
+Forms may be signed by a PA or CNP who is associated with an OHSAA approved Short Notice Dermatologist Practice (see OHSAA Wrestling page for approved practices). - Do not accept a note on an Rx pad, or letter from a physician. - Do not accept an electronic copy on a tablet, iPhone, or iPad, etc. - The approved NFHS skin form must be properly completed. - The note is unacceptable if: - The suspected condition appears on places other than those marked on the body pictogram. - The suspected condition is still moist, oozing or scabbed over. - The official has the authority to disqualify the athlete from competition if he/she is uncomfortable with the suspected skin condition. - $\circ~$ The skin form is valid 10-days from the date of exam.
 Forms outside of this 10-day window are not acceptable.

 - Skin forms diagnosing non-contagious skin conditions (e.g., birthmarks, eczema, psoriasis, etc.) are valid for the entire season. - If an MD or DO is the designated on-site physician, his/her decision is final over a form.
-There shall be no argument or disagreement with the designated on-site physician. - If an MD or DO stipulates the athlete may wrestle if it is covered, ask "is the condition contagious?" - NFHS does not allow a contagious skin condition to be covered to wrestle. - o If the physician says it may still be contagious, then the wrestler must be disqualified. - Read the doctor's note carefully and check the dates he/she has stipulated when the wrestler may return to competition, along with the body pictogram. - Many coaches carry their notes to every match, not knowing the referee, and how each may perceive the skin issue.
-The physician's note must be present in the weigh-in room. - Officials must be consistent in enforcing the suspected skin condition protocol.
+There shall be no argument or disagreement with the designated on-site physician. - If an MD or DO stipulates the athlete may wrestle if it is covered, ask "is the condition contagious?" - NFHS does not allow a contagious skin condition to be covered to wrestle. - If the physician says it may still be contagious, then the wrestler must be disqualified. - Read the doctor's note carefully and check the dates he/she has stipulated when the wrestler may return to competition.
+Confirm the skin condition is consistent with the body pictogram. - Many coaches carry their notes to every match, not knowing the referee, and how each may perceive the skin issue.
+The physician's note must be present in the weigh-in room. - Officials must be consistent in enforcing the skin condition protocol.